A donation of $10 can:

-A donation to Aid for Africa helps support the work of all our member charities.
-A donation to the Aid for Africa Girls Education Fund—a special project—will help more African girls and young women get an education.
-You can also donate to a specific charity directly below by clicking on the first letter of the name of the charity.
+A one-time or recurring donation to Aid for Africa helps support the work of all our member charities.
+You can also donate to one of our member charities directly by clicking on the first letter of the name of the organization on the list below.

 Supports rural villages in Nigeria and Sierra Leone by surrounding children with care, learning, and training; free medical clinics for families; micro-loans for entrepreneurial women.

 Educates impoverished girls, mostly orphans, through school scholarships in Malawi, East Africa.
 Provides innovative after-school leadership and school-to-work programs to ensure success and change lives.